Promoting good hygiene habits, especially handwashing, has been a core part of our work since we started.

 - Launching handwashing campaigns across all the countries where we work, making sure that everyone, wherever they live, knows how important it is to wash their hands with soap, when to do it and how to do it right.

-The spread of illnesses like Covid-19 remind us how vital good hygiene is - but what if you didn't have access to clean water to help protect yourself?
+The spread of illnesses like Covid-19 reminds us how vital good hygiene is - but what if you didn't have access to clean water to help protect yourself?

 When people are denied access to clean water and decent toilets their hygiene and health suffer.
 Poor hygiene means children get sick and miss school, adults can't work to support their families and patients are at risk in health centres.
 Whole communities miss out on opportunities to improve their lives.